 Humans are wired for companionship in terms of romantic alliances and committed long-term relationships.
 When that companionship goes two different ways, loneliness engulfs us completely with a broken heart syndrome and we suffer through the gloomy rejection.
 If you feel the pain caused by heartbreak is easy to overcome and moving on is a cakewalk, then you are absolutely wrong.
 Scientific evidence suggests that suffering from a broken heart hurts more than physical pain.
 There are chances that a lovelorn individual might suffer from depression and other serious health issues.
 Those who have family and friends by their side are lucky, as they receive continuous support to get over a breakup through love and affection.
+Dealing with a breakup alone is difficult but it is possible.

 How to get through the breakup of a long-term relationship?

 Long-term relationships follow a pattern where both the partners become used to each other’s company.
 Not even in their dreams can a committed couple think of splitting.
 But when that hard truth hits you, the monster of rejection and abandonment overshadows everything else in the world.
+The pain of breaking up with someone with whom you have been with for years is intense, and getting through it alone is an uphill task.

 Accept the truth that the commitment is over as sooner as possible.
 Many times, this denial is the root cause of all troubles, triggering you to call the ex-partner frequently, stalking them on social media.
 It would be more painful for you if your ex has already moved on in life with a new companion.
 So, to move on with your new life, accept the truth that the relationship has lived its life.